bokeh/bokeh/sphinx/source/docs/dev_guide/creating_issues.rst

 Screenshots or screencasts of the bug in action
     If possible, add additional information that might help understand what your bug report is about.
-This can be screenshots or `screencasts`_ that illustrate the behavior you are filing an issues about, for example.
+This can be screenshots or `screencasts`_ that demonstrate the behavior you are filing an issues about, for example.

 .. _contributor_guide_issues_kinds_feature: